DEV-learn-co-curriculum/swift-array-readme/README.md

 ## Arrays

-So far you've used variables to store `String` and `Int` values.
+Variables can store `String` and `Int` values.
 For example, you could create a variable to represent an ingredient:

 ```swift
 let ingredient = "Jalapeno"